Simulizer/Simulizer/docs/test-report/chapters/6-end-to-end.md

 - Configuration/options

 Each of these components will be tested in various ways.
 Firstly, tests will be carried out to ensure that the component works independently of other components (if appropriate).
 For example, the various features of the code editor, e.g. syntax highlighting, code folding, scrolling, cutting/pasting, etc. can be tested without any other feature of the system.
 Next, the interconnectivity of components will be tested.
 For example, clicking on a label in the `Labels` window should bring the cursor in the editor to the corresponding line.

+Again, the test cases used for the end to end tests can be found in the appendix of this test report.